KarrLab/datanator/README.md

 Note, Datanator only supports Python 3.

+If one needs to use the datanator database hosted by Karr Lab, one will need `karr_lab_build_config` repository saved as `.wc` in the user home directory.

 ## Testing Datanator
 To ensure Datanator works properly, we have developed extensive units tests of every aspect of `datanator`.
 We recommend using `pytest` to run these tests as follows: